guidance/dockerize/magento2-simple/devops/README.md

 The following environment variables are used by the config script to setup the postfix configuration files.

-Use the MailHog for Local Development, and the SES for QA/Stage/Production
+Use the MailHog for Local Development, and the AWS SES for QA/Stage/Production If you use AWS SES, then the from address needs to be verified as a sending address in the SES console.

     # Used to config the use of MailHog
     - POSTFIX_RELAYURL=email